baydamirovhamid/Vacancy-Management-Client/README.md

 # Vacancy Management Application

 Vacancy Management System
 This project implements a comprehensive Vacancy Management System designed to streamline and automate the recruitment process.
-The system is built using ASP.NET Core for the backend, Entity Framework Core for database management and  Angular for the frontend.
+The system is built using ASP.NET Core for the backend, Entity Framework Core for database management and  React for the frontend.

 # **Project Overview**
 The Vacancy Management System is a platform designed to facilitate the hiring process by enabling automated workflows for managing job vacancies, candidate applications, and assessments.